codingMustache/codingMustache/README.md

 ## Joke of the Day

-What time did the man go to the dentist?
-Tooth hurt-y.
+I used to work for a soft drink can crusher.
+It was soda pressing.

 ## Daily Trivia

-The numbering system with a radix of 16 is more commonly referred to as
+What is the name of Layer 7 of the OSI model?
- 1. Duodecimal
+ 1. Application
- 2. Hexidecimal
+ 2. Present
- 3. Binary
+ 3. Network
- 4. Octal
+ 4. Session

 <details>
   <summary>Answer</summary>
-  Hexidecimal
+  Application
 </details>